 An Environmental Health Officer will contact you regarding the registration process.

 You must have a Certificate of Registration of a Food Business from the Council before you can commence selling potentially hazardous food.

 Registration of Food Businesses expires on 30 June each year.
 Council will send a renewal form to all existing food businesses in Clarence before this date.

 Anyone selling food that is likely to become unsafe it is not kept under temperature control at a temporary food stall must register with the Council.

 To register your temporary food stall, print the application form below, complete it and return it to Clarence City Council in person or post it to Clarence City Council, PO Box 96, Rosny Park 7018.
 The application form must be lodged two (2) weeks before the event.

-The registration form will include information about minimum food handling requirements which you are obliged to follow.
+The Application for Temporary Food Licence(4215 kb) will include information about minimum food handling requirements which you are obliged to follow.

 Food Handler Training